Definition of cutting parameters

 Inversement, pour obtenir des états de surface aux indices de rugosité faible (Ra<0.8), on utilise des vitesses de coupe (Vc) plus élevées en finition et des vitesses d’avance (Vf) plus faibles.

-Particular care must always be taken when clamping the workpiece in the vice of the milling machine or in the chuck of the lathe, in order to limit as much as possible the vibration-generating overhangs which are the enemy N°1 for quality machining.
+Particular care must always be taken when clamping the workpiece in the vice of the milling machine or in the chuck of the lathe, in order to minimize vibration-generating overhangs, which are enemy No. 1 for quality machining.

-Therefore, when turning, always limit the overhang value of the jaws to 3x the Ø as much as possible.
+Therefore, when turning, always limit the jaw overhang to 3x the Ø.